stratdev3/SimpleW/documentation/simplew/docs/version/faq.md

 > How to contribute ?

-Github is just a mirror, I only use [OneDev](https://onedev.io) which is, in my opinion, the **best tool for a software project**.
+Github is just a mirror.
 Open an issue or a PR, ping me, if your code is interesting and still MIT license, I will pull from your repo.

 > Why do you hate ASP.NET Core ?